-During 2014-2022, the small business California Climate Credit was a volumetric, monthly on-bill credit that partially compensated eligible small businesses for Program costs that are included in their electricity rates.
+From 2014 to 2022, the small business California Climate Credit was a volumetric, monthly on-bill credit that partially compensated eligible small businesses for Program costs that are included in their electricity rates.
 The purpose of the credit was to help small businesses adapt to the presence of carbon costs in electricity rates and to provide them an opportunity to invest in measures to reduce their electricity consumption.
 CPUC defined an eligible small business as any non-residential customer with a typical energy demand of less than 20 kW per month.
-17 This credit began in April 2014 by offsetting 100% of Program costs in small business electricity rates.
+This credit began in April 2014 by offsetting 100% of Program costs in small business electricity rates.
 This credit also offset 100% of Program costs in 2015, and after 2015, this percentage declined by 10% per year through 2020.
 In 2020, this credit offset 60% of Program costs.
-18 In October 2020, CPUC approved an interim methodology for the 2021 climate credit to ensure small businesses continue to receive the climate credit while CPUC evaluated options to provide future small business climate credits in a non-volumetric manner.
-19 In August 2021, CPUC changed the small business climate credit from a volumetric return to a non-volumetric credit, in conformance with the Regulation's prohibition on volumetric returns.
-20 Volumetric credits ended in January 2022 and beginning with credits distributed in April 2022, the flat small business climate credits are now equal to and on the same distribution schedule as the residential California Climate Credit.
+In October 2020, CPUC approved an interim methodology for the 2021 climate credit to ensure small businesses continue to receive the climate credit while CPUC evaluated options to provide future small business climate credits in a non-volumetric manner.
+In August 2021, CPUC changed the small business climate credit from a volumetric return to a non-volumetric credit, in conformance with the Regulation's prohibition on volumetric returns.
+Volumetric credits ended in January 2022 and beginning with credits distributed in April 2022, the flat small business climate credits are now equal to and on the same distribution schedule as the residential California Climate Credit.
+Beginning in 2025, Resolution E-5339 imposed a cap on the small business California Climate Credit eligibility in order to align the credit with its legislatively intended purpose and maximize the value delivered to small businesses and residential customers.